Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 Why an Arduino Compost Monitoring System Matters

-Compost systems often fail for simple reasons: too much water, too little moisture, poor aeration, or inadequate internal heat.
-Many people manage compost by feel alone, which is intuitive but inconsistent.
+Compost systems often fail for simple reasons: too much water, too little moisture, poor aeration, inadequate internal heat, poor carbon-to-nitrogen balance, insufficient pile mass, or insufficient management attention.
+Many people manage compost by feel alone, which is useful but inconsistent.

 A sensor-based system introduces a more systematic approach: